Ah Tan Wings – One of the Best Har Cheong Gai in Singapore!

 There isn’t much to choose from at Ah Tan Wings.
 The two main items are the Atas Wing Meal ($4.90) that has 4 pieces of har cheong gai(two drumlets and two wings) and the Atas Cutlet Meal ($5.90) that comes with a har cheong cutlet.
 Both meals are served with aromatic rice and a sunny side up.
 If you’re going for the wings alone, they can be purchased at $1.60 per wing, with a minimum purchase of 2 wings per order.

-When we got there at around 1pm on a Wednesday, the cutlet meal was already sold out.
+When we got to Ah Tan Wings at around 1pm on a Wednesday, the cutlet meal was already sold out.
 We got the atas wing meal, and boy, were we satisfied with what we had.

 The wings were fragrant and juicy, but what stood out was how the chicken flesh also had the salty-sourness of the prawn paste.
-Wee Yang shared that he marinates his chicken wings for at least 2 days to ensure that the flavours are fully absorbed and we are glad that he sticks to this principle.
+The chicken wings at Ah Tan Wings are marinated for at least 2 days to ensure that the flavours are fully absorbed and we are glad that he sticks to this principle.

 Similar to Korean fried chicken, the wings are double fried using two different batters.
 The first batter crisps up the skin and the second gives the wings a ‘netty’ exterior and extra crispiness.
 The wings remained crispy even after sitting out for a while.